 Developing pharmaceutical products, including conducting preclinical studies and clinical trials, is a very time-consuming, expensive and uncertain process that takes years to complete.
 Our operations have consumed substantial amounts of cash since inception, and we expect our expenses to increase in connection with our ongoing activities, particularly as we conduct clinical trials of, and seek marketing approval for evorpacept and advance our other programs.
 In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant commercialization expenses related to drug sales, marketing, manufacturing and distribution activities.
 Our expenses could increase beyond expectations if we are required by the FDA, the European Medicines Agency, or EMA, or other regulatory agencies to perform clinical trials or preclinical studies in addition to those that we currently anticipate.
 Other unanticipated costs may also arise.
 Because the design and outcome of our planned and anticipated clinical trials are highly uncertain, we cannot reasonably estimate the actual amount of resources and funding that will be necessary to successfully complete the development and commercialization of any product candidate we develop.
 We have incurred and expect to continue to incur additional costs associated with operating as a public company and compliance with legal, accounting and other regulatory requirements.
 Accordingly, we will need to obtain substantial additional funding in order to maintain our continuing operations.
 If we are unable to raise capital when needed or on acceptable terms, we may be forced to delay, reduce and/or eliminate one or more of our research and drug development programs or future commercialization efforts.
-Further, any decline in our stock price or perceived potential decline in our stock price that may be associated with stock market volatility generally, may negatively impact our ability to raise capital.
+Further, any decline in our stock price that may be associated with stock market volatility generally, may negatively impact our ability to raise capital.

-As of March 31, 2024, we had cash, cash equivalents and investments of \$184.5 million.
-Based on our current operating plan, we believe that our existing cash, cash equivalents, investments, and ability to draw down an additional \$40 million of our term loan at our discretion, will be sufficient to fund our operations into early 2026.
+As of June 30, 2024, we had cash, cash equivalents and investments of \$186.2 million.
+Based on our current operating plan, we believe that our existing cash, cash equivalents, and investments will be sufficient to fund our operations into early 2026.
 Our estimate as to how long we expect our existing cash, cash equivalents, investments and funds available from our term loan will be sufficient to continue to fund our operations is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
 Changing circumstances, some of which may be beyond our control, such as periods of a rising rate of inflation or economic downturns, could cause us to consume capital significantly faster than we currently anticipate, and we may need to seek additional funds sooner than planned.